 What Are Seed Ticks?

 In temperate locations, ticks enter the larval stage in the early summer months and begin to seek out their first host.
-Like adult ticks, they prefer warm, moist, and overgrown areas and select prey based on body heat and location.
-Many larval ticks die before reaching the nymph stage due to failure to find a host or being consumed by larger predators.
+Like adult ticks, seed ticks prefer warm, moist, and overgrown areas and select prey based on body heat and location.

 Are Seed Ticks Dangerous?